SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Environmental Liabilities - Remediation costs are accrued based on estimates of known environmental remediation exposure.
 Ongoing environmental compliance costs, including maintenance and monitoring costs, are expensed as incurred.

 Other Liabilities – We periodically make changes in or expand our custom processing units at the request of the customer.
 The cost to make these changes is shared by the customer.
 Upon completion of a project a note receivable and a deferred liability are recorded to recover the project costs which are then capitalized.
 At times instead of a note receivable being established, the customer pays an upfront cost.
 The amortization of other liabilities is recorded as a reduction to depreciation expense over the life of the contract with the customer.
-As of December 31 of each year, depreciation expense was offset and reduced by approximately $0.8 million, $0.8 million, and $0.8 million, for 2020, 2019, and 2018, respectively.
+As of December 31 of each year, depreciation expense was offset and reduced by approximately $1.0 million for 2016, $1.0 million for 2015, and $1.6 million for 2014.

-Net Income Per Share – We compute basic income per common share based on the weighted-average number of common shares outstanding.
-Diluted income per common share is computed based on the weighted-average number of common shares outstanding plus the number of additional common shares that would have been outstanding if potential dilutive common shares, consisting of stock options, unvested restricted stock units, and shares which could be issued upon conversion of debt, had been issued (see Note 18).
+Net Income Per Share - We compute basic income per common share based on the weighted-average number of common shares outstanding.
+Diluted income per common share is computed based on the weighted-average number of common shares outstanding plus the number of additional common shares that would have been outstanding if potential dilutive common shares, consisting of stock options, non-vested restricted stock, and shares which could be issued upon conversion of debt, had been issued (see Note 19).

-Management Estimates – The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
-Significant estimates include allowance for doubtful accounts receivable and inventory obsolescence; assessment of impairment of our long-lived assets and intangible assets; litigation liabilities, post-retirement benefit obligations, guarantee obligations, environmental liabilities, and current and deferred income taxes.
+Management Estimates - The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
+Significant estimates include allowance for doubtful accounts receivable and inventory obsolescence; assessment of impairment of our long-lived assets, goodwill, intangible assets and investments, financial contracts, litigation liabilities, post-retirement benefit obligations, guarantee obligations, environmental liabilities and deferred tax valuation allowances.
 Actual results could differ from these estimates.

-Share-Based Compensation – We recognize share-based compensation of stock options granted based upon the fair value of options on the grant date using the Black-Scholes pricing model (see Note 15).
+Share-Based Compensation – We recognize share-based compensation of stock options granted based upon the fair value of options on the grant date using the Black-Scholes pricing model (see Note 16).
 Share-based compensation expense recognized during the period is based on the fair value of the portion of share-based payments awards that is ultimately expected to vest.
-Share-based compensation expense recognized in the consolidated statements of operations for the years ended December 31, 2020, 2019, and 2018 includes compensation expense based on the estimated grant date fair value for awards that are ultimately expected to vest, and accordingly has been reduced for estimated forfeitures.
+Share-based compensation expense recognized in the consolidated statements of income for the years ended December 31, 2016, 2015, and 2014 includes compensation expense based on the estimated grant date fair value for awards that are ultimately expected to vest, and accordingly has been reduced for estimated forfeitures.
 Estimated forfeitures at the time of grant are revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

 Income Taxes – Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-The Company maintains a valuation allowance for a deferred tax asset when it is deemed to be more likely than not that some or all of the deferred tax asset will not be realized.
+A valuation allowance is recorded if there is uncertainty as to the realization of deferred tax assets.

-Subsequent Events – The Company has evaluated subsequent events through March 9, 2021, the date that the Consolidated Financial Statements were approved by management.
+Subsequent Events – The Company has evaluated subsequent events through March 16, 2017, the date that the consolidated financial statements were approved by management.

 The entire disclosure for all significant accounting policies of the reporting entity.